igor-krein/random-ext/README.md

 **Note:** if you need some *secure* randomizer, look up elsewhere: these methods are based on standard unsecure methods of System.Random class.

 ##How to use them
 In the src/RandomExtensionsExample folder, there is a working example with comments provided.

-But here are some [edited] code snippets, anyway:
+Here are some [edited] code snippets:

 ###Date generating
     Random _random = new Random();